HMS Linaria

 HMS Linaria was a Flower-class corvette of the Royal Navy, which saw service during the Second World War.
-Originally built for the US Navy as Clash (PG-91), formerly CN-309, she was launched on 18 November 1942, by Midland Shipyards, Ltd., Midland, Ontario, Canada.
+Originally built for the United States Navy as Clash (PG-91), formerly CN-309, she was launched on 18 November 1942, by Midland Shipyards, Ltd., Midland, Ontario, Canada.
 Upon completion Clash was transferred to the Royal Navy on 19 June 1943, and commissioned as HMS Linaria.
 On 27 July 1946, she was returned to the US Navy.
 Never commissioned in the US Navy, Clash was sold on 15 January 1948 for commercial use and reportedly renamed Porto Offuro.